yash04747/docs/docs/premium/metaboxes.md

 <span style="text-decoration: line-through;">You are correct.
 Redux Metaboxes will not ever store a "default" value.
 Know that when you query for values</span>.
 As of Metaboxes 1.4.4 you can set the global argument of `metaboxes_save_defaults` to enable default values being saved to the database.

 ### Missing Sidebar?!
 For boxes in the `standard` position and with only one section, the sidebar is omitted when the HTML is output.
-If you want a side bar, use at least two sections within any given standard position metabox.
+If you want a sidebar, use at least two sections within any given standard position metabox.

 ### Binding Metabox Visibility to Page Template &amp; Post Formats
 Yes, metaboxes does that for you too.
 As denoted above, you need only declare `page_template` or `post_format` on the box array for a given metabox.
 The visibility will be affected accordingly.
 You can provide an array for each.
 Obviously, page_templates won't affect a box that only appears on the post type. ;)